openshift/enhancements/enhancements/installer/cluster-api-based-installations.md

 reducing or eliminating the need for a full Kubernetes cluster to run controllers.

 At a high level, the local control plane is responsible for:
-- Setting up certificates for the apiserver and etcd.
+- Setting up temporary certificates for the local api-server and etcd.
 - Running (and cleaning up, on shutdown) the local control plane components.
 - Installing any required component, like Custom Resource Definitions (CRDs)
     - For Cluster API core the CRDs are stored in `data/data/cluster-api/core-components.yaml`.
     - Infrastructure providers are expected to store their components in `data/data/cluster-api/<name>-infrastructure-components.yaml`
-- Upon install, the local control plane takes care of modifying any webhook (conversion, admission, validation) to point to the `host:post` combination assigned.
+- Upon install, the local control plane takes care of modifying any webhook (conversion, admission, validation) to point to a `host:post` (usually host is `localhost`) combination assigned.
     - Each controller manager will have its own `host:port` combination assigned.
     - Certificates are generated and injected in the server, and the client certs in the api-server webhook configuration.
-- For each process that the local control plane manages, a health check (ping to `/healthz`) is required to pass similarly how, when running in a Deployment, a health probe is configured.
+- For each process that the local control plane manages, a health check (ping to `/healthz`) is required to pass; similarly how, when running in a Deployment, a health probe is configured.
+  - The health check is only ran once, once OK, the process can continue.

 #### Manifests

-The Installer will produce the CAPI manifests as part of the `manifests` target, writing them to a new `cluster-api` directory alongside the existing `manifests` and `openshift` directories:
+The Installer produces the CAPI manifests as part of the `manifests` target, writing them to a `cluster-api` directory alongside the existing `manifests` and `openshift` directories:

 ```shell=